Self care checklist covering the essentials for taking good care of your basic needs, plus inspiration for your wellbeing & self-care needs.

 Over the past year, since Elfin has become a little less dependent on me (little being the operative word – she’s my mini cling-on!), Dan has got very good at coming home from work and sending me for a bath.
 Not everybody will be in the position to do this and there are times I could really use the break that it’s just not possible (when one of the girls is unwell for example).

 But on those occasions it does happen, there’s nothing I love better than running a warm bath, lighting a scented candle, and luxuriating in a peaceful bath with a good book. it’s soooo welcome and the hour alone really helps me to recharge.

 It’s simple – but it means the world.

-For those who may not be in the fortunate position of being able to justify visiting a salon, going somewhere tranquil to get some fresh air can be just as restorative.
+Going somewhere tranquil to get some fresh air can be just as restorative as visiting a salon.
 I always feel better after immersing myself in nature and luxuriating in the solitude of a walk alone – not that it happens very often of course!

 I also enjoy a swim by myself, during which I can retreat from the world for a little while and not think about anything beyond how many lengths I’ve achieved.
 Getting the blood pumping is one of the best things you can do for your state of mind.

 Years ago I used to run and I miss it.
 I stopped following an injury, but I’m considering trying a gentle return now my girls are getting older.
 Runner’s high is better than any drug!
 If you’re interested in running and tracking your progress, there are lots of great gadgets available for this purpose, from smart watches for teenagers, to ones designed specifically for women or men.